neelsmith/cite-architecture.org/index.md

 ### Code ###

 - See [an overview of github repositories](repos) with work related to the CITE architecture.
-- See [live specifications](living-docs) from a selection of implementations.
+(Much of this is superseded by the work listed above under "Current work.")